 Plasmodium Life Cycle: Diagram, Causes, Symptoms, Treatment

-Plasmodium Life Cycle: Plasmodium is a genus of parasitic protozoans that fall under the class Aconoidasida, the sporozoan subclass Coccidia, and the family Apicomplexa.
+Plasmodium is a genus of parasitic protozoans that fall under the class Aconoidasida, the sporozoan subclass Coccidia, and the family Apicomplexa.
 Plasmodium infects red blood cells in mammals, e.g., humans, birds, and reptiles.
 A plasmodium species called P. knowlesi causes Malaria.
 Malaria develops when an infected female Anopheles mosquito bites a human or any other mammal.
-Other Plasmodium species known to spread malaria include P. vivax, P. ovale, P. malariae, and P. knowlesi.
-The plasmodium parasite has a complicated life cycle because it uses an insect (mosquito) to carry and spread the disease.
+Other Plasmodium species known to spread malaria include P. vivax, P. ovale, and P. malariae.
+This protozoan disease is of great importance in the study of human health and disease due to its widespread impact.

 This Story also Contains